jaytimm/american-political-data-and-r/README.md

 #### 2.3 Political ideologies historically: a party-based overview

-> Another perspective.
-A slightly modified version of [this](https://voteview.com/parties/all) VoteView interactive visualization.
+> A slightly modified version of [this](https://voteview.com/parties/all) VoteView visualization illustrating the growing ideological divide between major political parties in the US.

 ``` r
 rvoteview_house_50 %>%